12005 Hwy 64

 On the fourth evening, Lord Sri Chandramouliswara is taken out in a procession around the temple in Swarna Ratha.

-Tuesday, February 21Trishula Snanam & Ravana Brahma Seva
+Friday, February 28Trishula Snanam & Ravana Brahma Seva

 On the final day morning, Trishula Snanam is celebrated for Lord Chandramouliswara in the Pushkarni.
 After choornika utsavam (exfoliation with turmeric and sesame oil), abhishekam is performed to Utsava vigrahas in the Snapana mandapam in the middle of the Pushkarni.
 At that very moment, all the Devatas and Gods invited to the 5-day Shivaratri celebrations also take a dip in the Pushkarni.
 All the devotees who immerse themselves at the same moment in the Pushkarni will be rid of their past sins and will gain good health and abundant blessings of Sri Chandramouliswara and Devi Parvathi.